-That being said, the VA does try to get out its initial decision in 4-5 months after the application is filed.
-If you proceed to appeal, your choice of appellate path has much to do with the additional length of time for processing the appeal.
-Obviously a simple Higher-Level Review with no additional documentation and no hearing is likely to be completed in less time than a Supplemental Claim or a request for a Board Review.
+That being said, the VA does try to get out its initial decision 4-5 months after the application is filed.
+If you proceed to appeal, your choice of an appellate path has much to do with the additional length of time for processing the appeal.
+Obviously, a simple Higher-Level Review with no additional documentation and no hearing is likely to be completed in less time than a Supplemental Claim or a request for a Board Review.

 There is, however, a method for expediting the process.

 The VA will consider an expedited track of processing your VA disability claim if you have a diagnosis of Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig’s Disease) or if you have extreme financial hardship – for example, homelessness, recent personal bankruptcy, home in foreclosure, eviction for non-payment of rent, inability to pay utility bills with accounts in collection, inability to pay for essential needs, terminal illness, age of 85 or older, being a Medal of Honor recipient, or being a survivor of a Former Prisoner of War.
 Click here for more information.

 What Do You Need For a VA Disability Appeal?

 The most important thing you need for a VA disability appeal is to have an evaluation of your Rating Decision by someone who knows what to look for and who can identify any grounds for appeal.
 You need to talk to an experienced VA disability lawyer, a law firm that can bring their wealth of experience in working on other veterans’ cases to bear on developing the best plan for handling your appeal.

 You and your representative will need to choose the best pathway for appeal, obtain and submit any necessary supplemental information, and actually make your arguments to a judge or the VA.